The best backpacks for hiking are also light ones

 Alternatively, you could wear a hip bag, fanny bag, bum bag – different name for the same thing – or a drawstring bag, shoulder bag, diagonal bag.

 Carry bags such as recycling shopping bags are an option according to my daughter who rocked up to join me on a volcanic walk with her life sustaining supplies in a shopping bag – not my choice as I like to keep my hands free but it works for some.
+In this case, we went straight to the hire shop to get her a backpack because I had visions of myself having to carry her gear after the first climb.

 Ask yourself, have you chosen the best backpack for hiking over the trail you plan to walk?
 Does it fit your purpose without over burdening you with unnecessary baggage?